open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 which can contain placeholders for arguments provided as parameters.

-`ParseStateValues` determines if the individual arguments will be stored as key/value pairs in the exported `LogRecord.StateValues`.
+`ParseStateValues` determines if the individual arguments will be stored as key-value pairs in the exported `LogRecord.StateValues`.

 See [Program.cs](Program.cs) for an example.